-7.4 Message 1: Scheduled broadcast message
+A3-7.4 Message 1: Scheduled broadcast message

 This ASM message is used to broadcast data to all stations, and utilizes MITDMA communication state.
-Multiple messages, or periodically broadcasted messages may be chained together using the MITDMA communication state.
-The first transmission in the chain will use RATDMA to access the link, and all additional transmission will use slots allocated by the MITDMA communication state.
-Scheduled broadcast message is defined in Table 26.
+Multiple messages, or periodically broadcasted messages may be chained together using the MITDMA communication state as described in § A3-4.5.7.2.
+Scheduled broadcast message is defined in Table A3-13.

-Table 26
+Table A3-13